syncfusion-content/winui-docs/winui/Funnel-Chart/Title.md

 # Chart title in WinUI Funnel Chart (SfFunnelChart)

-You can define and customize the Chart title using header property of SfFunnelChart.
-This allows you to use any object (.Net object) as content for chart header.
+`Header` property of `SfFunnelChart` is used to define and customize the chart title.
+It supports any object (.Net object) as content for chart header.

 {% tabs %}